filadog/TinyClicker/README.md

 - 100% autonomous work
 - Fully automated tower rebuilding at level 50 and completion of the obligatory tutorial
 - TinyClicker will watch all advertisements to maximize coins and bux profits
-- Hourly raffle automatic paticipation
+- Automatic paticipation in hourly raffle
 - Configure once, launch and forget about it

 ## Libraries